PhotonQuantum/landingpage/README.md

 Website: [lightquantum.me](https://lightquantum.me)

+> This site is now built with [SolidJS](https://solidjs.com/).
+Check [PhotonQuantum/landingpage-nextjs](https://github.com/PhotonQuantum/landingpage-nextjs) for the old next.js version.

 ## As a template

 You are free to use this repo as a template for your own website.
 Please read [License](#license) for more information.